IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The Palisade debuts for 2020 as Hyundai’s largest SUV, replacing the Santa Fe XL in the brand’s model lineup.
+The Palisade debuted last year as Hyundai’s largest SUV, replacing the Santa Fe XL in the brand’s model lineup.
 It offers seating for up to 8 passengers and can accommodate a 100-quart cooler behind the third-row seat.
-SE, SEL, and top-line Limited trim levels are offered, each with front-wheel drive or all-wheel drive.
+SE, SEL, and Limited trim levels are offered, each with front-wheel drive or all-wheel drive.
+New for 2021 is the top-line Calligraphy trim level, which comes only with AWD.
 Standard safety features on all include forward collision warning and mitigation with pedestrian detection, driver-attention warning, lane-keep assist, rear obstacle detection, rear occupant alert, and automatic high beams.
 Additional available safety features include a multi-function head-up display and a Blind View Monitor that provides bodyside views whenever a turn signal is activated.
 Among the Palisade’s standard or available comfort and convenience features are a 10.25-inch “widescreen” touchscreen display, “One-Touch” articulated second-row seats for easier third-row access, power-folding/reclining third-row seats, 16 cupholders, up to seven USB outlets, the ability to connect two Bluetooth devices simultaneously, and a unique roof-vent diffuser design that Hyundai says provides quieter rear air-conditioning airflow and a more uniform distribution of air.
 Also available is a Driver Talk in-car intercom system that also includes a Sleep Mode that allows the driver’s row to listen to audio with the second- and third-row speakers off, so as not to disturb sleeping passengers.

 The Palisade is EPA-rated at 19 mpg city/26 mpg highway with front-wheel drive and 19/24 with all-wheel drive.
 During Consumer Guide® evaluation, an all-wheel-drive Limited returned 22.8 mpg in a test that consisted of 75 percent highway driving.
 Palisades use regular-grade gas.